MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

  -- ----    ------------    -----         -----------------     ------------
   8 AD      Server01        Opened        ADEndpoint            Available

-The third command uses the Invoke-Command cmdlet to run a script in the session in the $s variable.The script begins to run and return data, but a network outage occurs that interrupts the session.
+The third command uses the Invoke-Command cmdlet to run a script in the session in the $s variable.The script starts to run and return data, but a network outage occurs that interrupts the session.
 The user has to exit the session and restart the local computer.
 PS C:\>Invoke-Command -Session $s -FilePath \\Server12\Scripts\SharedScripts\New-ADResolve.ps1
  Running "New-ADResolve.ps1" ….exit